British Columbia Treaty Process: Treaty Commission and process

 The British Columbia Treaty Commission is the independent body which oversees the treaty process.
 B.C. treaty commissioners were first appointed in April 1993, and the treaty process officially began in December 1993.
 By 1996, 47 First Nations, representing more than 60% of status Indians in B.C., had decided to participate.
 After a few years of negotiations, the Treaty Commission released the 1997 Systems Overload Report which argued that the provincial and federal governments needed to increase their financial resources and the capacity level of First Nations for the negotiation of treaties in BC.

 The following year, the Supreme Court of Canada rendered its decision on Delgamuukw v British Columbia, recognizing Aboriginal title as "a right to the land itself", which derives from First Nations original occupation and possession at the time the Crown asserted sovereignty.
 The court also stated that the federal and provincial governments may infringe upon Aboriginal title under conditions for justification but that fair compensation would be due at the time of such an infringement.

 Sechelt First Nation was the first community to sign an agreement-in-principle (AIP) in 1999.
 Members of the Sliammon First Nation (Tlaʼamin First Nation) voted to reject their negotiated AIP in 2001, but then approved the AiP in June 2003.
 Tlaʼamin Nation later ratified a final agreement with BC & Canada in 2012, which is in effect as of 2016.
 Six of 12 member nations of the Nuu-chah-nulth Tribal Council likewise rejected their AIP.
 The five Maa-nulth First Nations of the Nuu-chah-nulth ratified their treaty in October 2007.
 The BC government has ratified the final agreement which is yet to be ratified in the federal parliament.
 Ditidaht First Nation has subsequently taken legal action against the Maa-nulth in a dispute over land and resource ownership.

 In 2002, the governing BC Liberal Party mailed out ballots for a provincial referendum on principles for treaty negotiations.
-However, the referendum failed due to controversy over is phrasing and logistics, which generated protests and a boycott.
+However, the referendum failed due to controversy over its phrasing and logistics, which generated protests and a boycott.